ericpaulsen/coder-aks/README.md

 # Coder on Azure Kubernetes (K8s) Service

-This repo intends is to mimic an enterprise-grade Coder deployment with configurations you'd expect from a Fortune 500 customer.
+This repo intends to mimic an enterprise-grade Coder deployment with configurations you'd expect from a Fortune 500 customer.
 These typically include: